This year, 1 Flu Vaccine Will Rule Them All

 Between 5 and 20 percent of the U.S. population, each year, comes down with the Seasonal Flu.
 This leads to more than 200,000 hospitalizations and about 36,000 deaths.
 Swine flu turned out to be less much less deadly than first feared, with only about 12,000 deaths.

-Nasal mist spray will also be available, approximately 15 million.
+Nasal mist spray, as a flu vaccine, will also be available, approximately 15 million.
 And recent updates in technology is pointing towards a painless patch may become available.

 For a summary or recount of the Swine Flu History take a look at the following blog articles: